yzhu27/portfolio/_projects/on-the-fly-evidence-perception.md

 category: work
 ---

-This research prototype ships an evidence-preserving perception stack for autonomous driving platforms at North Carolina State University (2023-2024).
+This research prototype ships an evidence-preserving perception stack for autonomous driving platforms.

 ### Highlights